PlatosTwin/bayes_ab/README.md

 - **Region of Practical Equivalence (ROPE)** — a region `[-t, t]` of the distribution of differences `B - A` which is practically equivalent to no uplift.
 E.g., you may be indifferent between an uplift of +/- 0.1% and no change, in which case the ROPE would be `[-0.1, 0.1`.
-- **95% HDI** — the symmetrical region containing 95% of the probability for the distribution of differences `B - A`.
+- **95% HDI** — the central interval containing 95% of the probability for the distribution of differences `B - A`.

 The recommendation output has three elements: